denis-migdal/ChartsHTML/README.md

 - charts.js raw options override ?

 - default color/tooltip/datalabel at graph level
+  - curves-defaults component ?
 - add tooltip if one graph set tooltip.

 - if color starts with -- => use css prop computed value ? (requires to manually update ?) => use signal ?
 - dark mode => invert (do it yourself?)

 - StringEval => implicit type (js/template/str/?)
+  -> StringEval is a computedSignal()

+- opti StringEval
+  -> wait first eval to evaluate
+  -> do not not parse content if already done and hasn't changed.

 ### Refactors